 A practical and comprehensive tool, this manual provides information about the ZyAIR Wireless LAN Utility.
 Familiarize yourself with the Syntax Conventions listed for better and faster understanding.

-This guide is for the ZyAIR that uses the ZyAIR Wireless LAN Utility for configuration, thus the model name shown in the screens may vary from what you actually purchased.
+The ZyAIR Wireless LAN Utility is common to ZyAIR B-x20 Wireless LAN Adapter series, thus the model name shown in the screens may vary from what you actually purchased.

 Related Documentation